-Those of you who know me personally know that I am queer, having had relationships with men, women, and trans individuals.
+Those of you who know me personally know that I am queer, having had relationships with men, women, and people across the gender spectrum.
 I also have 6 people near and dear to me, three of whom are US military veterans, and several more acquaintances, who are transgender.
-You also probably know that I am a pacifist, but I understand the desire for people to serve their country, and feel that a person should have the right to serve their fellow humans in any way they choose.
-So although these policies don’t directly affect me, they affect my loved ones as well as our community at large.
+You probably don’t know that I have been working through my own gender-identity issues.
+You also probably know that I am a pacifist, but I understand the desire for people to serve their country and feel that a person should have the right to serve their fellow humans in any way they choose.
+So these policies directly affect me and they affect my loved ones.
 Even those who are straight, conservative and pro-military are affected by such policies, regardless of whether or not they can relate to the latest group of scapegoats.